gmh5225/LLVMOufOfTreeTemplate/README.md

-# LLVMOufOfTreeTesting
+# LLVMOufOfTreeTemplate
-A template of how to test llvm code out of tree.
+A template of how to test llvm code out of tree on Windows.